 You can hire SEO expert on the internet, but with a little time and strategy you can improve your position on the search engine results without spending a lot of money.

 For instance, build mobile friendly website.
 More and more people are using their smartphones to search for businesses/products.
 Make sure your website is mobile friendly!

 And also check your site speed to improve Core Web Vitals.
 As I mentioned earlier, you will have little chance of a high search position if your site is slow.

 Not only Google want fast loading website, but also users like it.

 Viki Green, a user experience researcher analyzed the impact of slow page load time on website performance.
 (3)

 Here is real voice from the internet users:

-- 47% users expect a page to load in 2 seconds of less
+- 47% of users expect a page to load in 2 seconds of less

 - 40% of users will abandon a webpage if it takes more than 3 seconds to load

 - 52% of online shoppers state that quick page loading is important to their site loyalty

-- 79% of shoppers who are a dissatisfied with website performance are less likely to buy from same site again
+- 79% of shoppers who are dissatisfied with website performance are less likely to buy from the same site again